 I’ve never taken either of those two and I honestly don’t know much about them … generally I’m not too huge on supplements.
 I do know that Prograde is a quality product and they have a very popular weight loss supplement you might consider as an alternative.
 Overall though, the most important aspect in losing weight is your diet, not supplements.
 Keep your weekly calories in check and you should be well on your way.

 As far as a workout goes, I suggest strength training along with cardio.
-Checkout this post with my 1,2,3 combo to get in shape quick: http://fitnessblackandwhite.com/1-2-3-combo-to-get-fit/
+Checkout this post with my 1,2,3 combo to get in shape quick: https://fitnessblackandwhite.com/1-2-3-combo-to-get-fit/

 This sounds like a great workout.
 I have read that it targets strength, mass, and cardio.